-We investigated the influence of lake distribution in NAf on the hydroclimatic response by analyzing the differences between our lake sensitivity simulations and MH{ref} for summer.
+We investigated the influence of lake distribution in NAf on the hydroclimatic response by analyzing the differences between our lake sensitivity simulations and MHref for summer.
 First, we examined the influence of the Western Sahara lakes presence in addition to Megalake Chad.
-Without the Western Sahara lakes (MH_C), Megalake Chad marginally changed local precipitation and water transportation (shaded areas and vectors in Figure 3a).
-However, owing to the western lakes (MH{WC}), the precipitation belt (originally at \sim 10° N in Figures 3a) strengthened, expanding northward and eastward to Megalake Chad (shaded areas in Figure 3b), and was associated with the enhanced anticlockwise water vapor transportation (vectors in Figure 3b).
+Without the Western Sahara lakes (MHC), Megalake Chad marginally changed local precipitation and water transportation (shaded areas and vectors in Figure 2a).
+However, owing to the western lakes (MHWC), the precipitation belt (originally at ~10° N in Figures 1a and 1d) strengthened, expanding northward and eastward to Megalake Chad (shaded areas in Figure 2b), and was associated with the enhanced anticlockwise water vapor transportation (vectors in Figure 2b).
 These findings suggested that the Western Sahara lakes enhanced the northward WAM extension.
-We further compared MH{WCE2} and MH{WCE4} experiments (Figures 3c and 3d) to MH{ref} in order to assess the impact of Megalake Chad size on the hydroclimatic influence of western lakes.
-We found that the western lakes at 10°-20° N could induce an enhanced precipitation belt with northwestward water transportation in the MHWCE2 experiments (Figure 3c).
-With the expansion of Megalake Chad and eastern lakes, the precipitation belt extended eastward with a strengthened positive response (Figure 3d), suggesting the influence of Megalake Chad in eastward monsoon extension.
+We further compared MHWCE2 and MHWCE4 experiments (Figures 2c and 2d) to MHref in order to assess the impact of Megalake Chad size on the hydroclimatic influence of western lakes.
+We found that the western lakes at 10°-20° N could induce an enhanced precipitation belt with northwestward water transportation in the MHWCE2 experiments (Figure 2c).
+With the expansion of Megalake Chad and eastern lakes, the precipitation belt extended eastward with a strengthened positive response (Figure 2d), suggesting the influence of Megalake Chad in eastward monsoon extension.

-Figure 3: Anomalies relative to MH{ref} in simulated mid-Holocene climatological summer mean (June-July-August-September, JJAS) precipitation (shades) and integrated vapor transportation (IVT; arrows) for (a) MH_C , (b) MH{WC} and (c) MH{WCE2} and MH{WCE4} experiments, respectively.
-For (a)-(d), the lake fraction [%] contours of the respective lake sensitivity experiment are shown with the red dashed lines (contour spacing: 10%-30%-50%-70%-100%), and the respective reference scale for the arrow is shown at the right top of each panel.

-Further, to investigate the mechanisms of the monsoon response to lake expansions, we analyzed the responses in land surface climate variables (soil moisture (SM), evaporation (Evap), and surface temperature (T2); shaded areas in Figure 4) and atmospheric circulations (geopotential height and horizontal winds; contours and vectors in Figure 4).
-In MH_C, Megalake Chad did not affect atmospheric circulations, but it affected the local hydrological cycle with slight increases in SM and Evap by 0.2 m and 2 mm/day, resulting in surface cooling around Megalake Chad by -0.4°C (Figure 4a, 4b, and 4c).
-In MH{WC}, the western lakes induced similar local responses around the western lakes, with increased SM and evaporation flux accompanied by a surface cooling in northwest NAf, but with a stronger response than around Megalake Chad (Figure 4d, 4e, and 4f).
+- 190 Figure 2: Anomalies relative to $MH{ref}$ in simulated mid-Holocene climatological summer mean (June-July-August-September, JJAS) precipitation (shades) and integrated vapor transportation (IVT; arrows) for (a) $MH{C}$ , (b) $MH{WC}$ and (c) $MH{WCE2}$ and $MH{WCE4}$ experiments, respectively.
+For (a)-(d), the lake fraction [%] contours of the respective lake sensitivity experiment are shown with the red dashed lines (contour spacing: 10%-30%-50%-70%-100%), and the respective reference scale for the arrow is shown at the right top of each panel. - 195 Further, to investigate the mechanisms of the monsoon response to lake expansions, we analyzed the responses in land surface climate variables (SM, evaporation (Evap), and surface temperature (T2); shaded areas in Figure 3) and atmospheric circulations (geopotential height and horizontal winds; contours and vectors in Figure 3).
+In MHC, Megalake Chad did not affect atmospheric circulations, but it affected the local hydrological cycle with slight increases in SM and Evap by 0.2 m and 2 mm/day, resulting in surface cooling around Megalake Chad by -0.4°C (Figure 3a, 3b, and 3c).
+In MHWC, the western - 200 lakes induced similar local responses around the western lakes, with increased SM and evaporation flux accompanied by a surface cooling in northwest NAf, but with a stronger response than around Megalake Chad (Figure 3d, 3e, and 3f).
 The expansion of the western lakes impacts the atmospheric circulation, too.
-In the upper troposphere (200 hPa), TEJ was enhanced at 5°-15° N (vectors in Figure 4d).
-Further, the anticlockwise anomalies of horizontal winds in the middle atmosphere (vectors in Figure 4e), associated with the weakened Sahara High (contours in Figure 4e), suggested that the AEJ was weakened and shifted northward.
-In the lower atmosphere, the enhanced monsoon westerly flow at ~10°-20° N (vectors in Figure 4f) was associated with cyclone circulation over the Atlantic Ocean at ~20°-30° N, next to the weakened SHL (contours in Figure 4f).
+In the upper troposphere (200 hPa), TEJ was enhanced at 5°-15° N (vectors in Figure 3d).
+Further, the anticlockwise anomalies of horizontal winds in the middle atmosphere (vectors in Figure 3e), associated with the weakened Sahara High (contours in Figure 3e), suggested that the AEJ

+205 was weakened and shifted northward.
+In the lower atmosphere, the enhanced monsoon westerly flow at $\sim 10^{\circ}-20^{\circ}$ N (vectors in Figure 3f) was associated with cyclone circulation over the Atlantic Ocean at $\sim 20^{\circ}-30^{\circ}$ N, next to the weakened SHL (contours in Figure 3f).